Well, we’ve made it! Another trip around the sun is nearly complete. I hope the last year has been a creative one for you.

 As always, the goal of WLPR is to help you get the most you can out of Apple’s Logic Pro X.

 Logic is amazing!
 But Logic doesn’t exist in a vacuum.
 I mean, besides owning a Mac and Logic, we also need:

 - A microphone

 - A USB keyboard/controller

 And there are many more tools out there besides the bare essentials:

 Many companies would LOVE for you to believe that your music is suffering without their gear.

 I’ve spent thousands on plugins and hardware over the years.
 And frankly, most of the stuff I’ve bought hasn’t been the game changers I’d thought they’d be.

 So I’ve whittled down my essential list to 10 items.
 And I’d like to share that list with you today.

-These tools have made a huge difference to my workflow.
+These tools have made a huge difference in my workflow.
 So if you’re looking for some upgrades for the new year, check out the following.